 Universal Studios bought the film rights to “Cross Dressing” for director Tom Shadyac (Liar Liar, Patch Adams, Nutty Professor, Ace Ventura).
 The novel was published in June of 2000 and received the Best Fiction Award from the Mississippi Library Association in October of 2002.
 Foreign publishing rights for “Cross Dressing” were sold in the UK and in Germany.

 “Fender Benders” was published in November of 2001 and received the Lefty Award for Best Humorous Novel that year as awarded by the Left Coast Crime Convention.

 “Heart Seizure” was published in 2003, “Radio Activity” in 2004, and “Highway 61 Resurfaced”, in 2005.

-After that, “The Adventures of Slim and Howdy” which I did with my pals Kix Brooks and Ronnie Dunn, seen below…
+After that, I wrote “The Adventures of Slim and Howdy” for Kix Brooks and Ronnie Dunn, seen below…

 Since then I’ve written several more novels and short stories, some screenplays, and a couple of stage plays.
 And from 2006 to 2012 I wrote, produced, and hosted Fitzhugh’s All Hand Mixed Vinyl on the Deep Tracks channel of Sirius-XM.